When My Body “Failed” Me: My Natural Birth Story

 He asked me if there was anything I wanted for my birth plan.

 Which surprised me, because I thought doctors didn’t care about birth plans.
 We told him we wanted the cord left unclamped as long as possible.

 My baby boy, my sweet Jethro was posterior, the cord was wrapped around his neck, and his heart rate was going down with every single contraction.
 He pooped meconium while still inside the womb, due to the intense stress he was in.

 The doctor was calm and very quiet.
 Solemn and determined.
 It comforted me to see him so unaffected by the high stress of the situation.
 It was just another day on the job for him.
 Strangely, that gave me a sense that he knew what he was doing.

 He did all that for me because I couldn’t do it for myself.
 My body could not do it.
 I had no energy left.
-My body was, from an objective standpoint, absolutely and completely utterly useless.

 The nurses who cared for me were profoundly pro-women and so knowledgeable.
 My second baby was also turning posterior, but this amazing nurse got me into a position that moved my baby back into the correct position.